Xamarin's support for the iOS 9 Releases

 Support for Embedded Frameworks

-There are several ways of including embedded frameworks in your app:
+There are several ways of including embedded frameworks in your app:- Pass

 - Frameworks can also be added to binding projects, although this also requires manual editing of project files (once again there are examples in the embedded-frameworks github repository).